lemonjchung/Final-Project-Group7/README.md

 ## Guide

-* Group-Proposal
+Group-Proposal

-In the folder, the group proposal document is shown.
+* In the folder, the group proposal document is shown.

-* Final-Group-Project-Report
+Final-Group-Project-Report

-This folder contains the group project report pdf.
+* This folder contains the group project report pdf.

-* Final-Group-Presentation
+Final-Group-Presentation

-This folder includes the final presentation document.
+* This folder includes the final presentation document.

-* Code
+Code

-This folder contains all codes for the final projects
+* This folder contains all codes for the final projects

     food_CNN.py         - main code for final project

     create_dataset.py   - data preprocessing code

     README.md           - the guide how it works

+* Further instructions to run this code are found in this folder

-* joanne-chung-individual-project
+joanne-chung-individual-project

-This folder contains the description of joanne's work.
+* This folder contains the description of joanne's work.

-* mclain-wilkinson-individual-project
+mclain-wilkinson-individual-project

-This folder contains the description of maclain's work.
+* This folder contains the description of mclain's work.

-* ruonan-jia-individual-project
+ruonan-jia-individual-project

-This folder contains the description of ruonan's work.
+* This folder contains the description of ruonan's work.